altay-oz/load_patstat/README.md

-EPO PATSTAT (2019 spring) installation bash scripts for PostgreSQL
+EPO PATSTAT (2021 spring) installation bash scripts for PostgreSQL

+The updated scripts for the 2021 spring version are based on the 2019 scripts provided by altay-oz/load_patstat:

+Remark: Please take into account to use dos2unix or unix2dos to adjust the file format to your used system.
+These scripts were tested with Ubuntu 18.

 These scripts help to insert data into PATSTAT DB from zip files found in PATSTAT bulk data sets.